 Students enter our studio for various reasons.
-Some want to learn quick choreography for an event, while others just want to get their feet wet with the basics.
+Some want to learn quick choreography for their wedding dance or other event, while others just want to get their feet wet with the basics.
 Newbies may have no objective at all, other than to try something new.
 Even students who don’t plan a trajectory with us are often surprised by their progression.
 In venturing into ballroom dance, what will be your journey?
 With consistent lessons and a lot of fun, you might find yourself donning a surprising new title: competitor.

 Ballroom dance competitors are not as rare as you might think.
 In fact, Arthur Murray Royal Oak has many competitive level dancers, along with scores of non-competitive students.
 Most of our dancers would say they are not “in it to win it,” while others thrive on the spotlight to showcase their hard-earned talents and bring home a trophy!

 Chat with a few of our competitive level dancers and you often hear one common sentiment: “I never thought this was a possibility when I first started dancing!”

 For various reasons, they catch the competitive bug and commit themselves to improving their dance performance.
 After all, dancing in front of judges helps a dancer realize areas of improvement.
 A professional critique of form or timing helps build a stronger competitor.